brnrd/dyss/README.md

 Is currently working on the latest Chrome, Firefox and Safari.
 IE is yet to be tested.

-To compile
+To build
 ----------

 Install Coffeescript :

-  sudo npm install -g coffee-script
+  npm install -g coffee-script

 Then run in the working repository

-  coffee -wcmb ./
+  npm run build

 (Watch Compile Map Bare)

 To minify
 ---------

-(note to self)

-uglifyjs -mc -o jCSS.min.js -- jCSS.js
+  npm run uglify

 Todo
 ----